Children learn by imitating.

-- installing a mystery object.
-Perhaps it’s a broken chair, a letter from Father Christmas, a frozen egg, an invite to the alien’s party.
+- Installing a mystery object – perhaps it’s a broken chair, a letter from Father Christmas, a frozen egg, an invite to the alien’s party.
 Where will their play take them?

 Unfamiliar Domestic Play.

-Adults can enhance this type of role-play by widening a child’s experience.
+Adults can enhance this type of role-playing by widening a child’s experience.
 Open their eyes by going on trips to new shops and places.
 Introduce new language and terms, and by reading books and sharing photos and clips about unexplored places.

 To prepare for a trip to the dentist read a book, such as Topsy and Tim go to the Dentist (Jean and Gareth Adamson, Penguin, 2009).
-Talk about the dental instruments, the tip up chair, what the dentist might look like, the sounds and smells.
+Talk about the dental instruments, the tip up the chair, what the dentist might look like, the sounds and smells.
 Model asking Teddy to, ‘Open wide!’
 Shine a light and put a mirror in his mouth, add sound effects, chatter and commentary.
 Television programmes, such as CBeebie’s Let’s Play, introduce and scene set less familiar experiences and roles.
-Similarly a hospital appointment might be the catalyst for this type of play, so respond with books and pictures to engage with the experience.
+Similarly, a hospital appointment might be the catalyst for this type of play, so respond with books and pictures to engage with the experience.

-A dressing-up box full of ordinary and unusual objects may inspire all sorts of original story telling and characters.
+A dressing-up box full of ordinary and unusual objects may inspire all sorts of original storytelling and characters.
 Include materials of different textures, colours and patterns, unusual or outrageous clothes (who would wear this?), hats, bags, scarves and shoes that change how you walk.
-Also ask lots of open ended questions: who are you?
+Also ask lots of open-ended questions: who are you?
 Where do you come from?
 Who are your friends?
 What is happening?
 How are you feeling?
 (Find a full ‘dressing up box’ list at www.theplayhouse.org)

 Encourage the children to create their own stories from a box full of objects.
-They also need to find, make and imagine or improvise with their own items.
+They also need to find, make and imagine or improvise with their items.
 Prompt their imaginations with lots of questions.
 Where does it (the object) come from?
 What does it look like?
 How did it get here?
 Who does it belong to?
 Story Cubes, with their visual prompts, may help get the story-telling started.